BADMINTON PLAYER

 Icon of person Howard Shu

-Howard Shu (born November 28, 1990) is an American badminton player.
+Howard Shu (born November 28, 1990) is a two-time Olympic badminton player for Team USA.
 Shu began playing badminton at age 8.
 His father, who played in Taiwan, encouraged Shu to join him at local badminton clubs, and entered him into the Junior Nationals.
 Shu competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, and the 2024 Summer Olympics in Paris, France.
 Read more on Wikipedia

 Memorability Metrics